-I am a rare book and academic librarian, bibliographer, and booktuber.
-My principal areas of responsibility are rare book cataloguing, reference service, supervision of iSchool practicum students, collection development, and community outreach.
+I am a librarian and booktuber.
+My principal areas of responsibility are rare book cataloguing, reference service, supervision of staff and students, collection development, and community outreach.

-I specialize and read widely in the following subjects: book history, print culture and bibliography, literature, Medieval Studies—with a focus on Old English texts, Folklore, Pirate history, and Librarian efforts during WWI.
-I am also fascinated by the history of librarianship in general both as an institution and a profession.
+I specialize and read widely in the following subjects: book history, print culture and bibliography, art and design, literature, Medieval Studies—with a focus on Old English texts, Folklore, Pirate history, and Librarian efforts during WWI.
+I completed both my B.A and MLIS at the University of Toronto–the prior at Victoria College specializing in English Literature, and the latter in collaboration with the Book History and Print Culture Program.
+I also completed the continuing education English Programme, Exeter College, at the University of Oxford.

 I’m currently serving as the Acting Head Librarian at the Robertson Davies Library at Massey College, as well as coordinating the Book History and Print Culture program at the University of Toronto.
-I live in Toronto, with a lawyer/musician and two tuxedo cats.
 Reading plays a huge role in my life, which is why documenting my reading experience and publishing book reviews on the YouTube platform has become my creative outlet.
 I also enjoy nature walks, painting, and exploring parts of the city.

 - Acting Head Librarian and Book History and Print Culture Program Coordinator —Robertson Davies Library, Massey College, 2021-Present